What can we learn from the Kaseya ransomware attack?

 Among the victims are more than 500 Swedish COOP supermarkets, forced to close their premises because of the consequences of the attack, which impacted a tool used to remotely update checkout tills and thus prevented stores from taking payments.

 One of the reasons for the disastrous consequences of this attack is its spreading mechanism.
-Similar to WannaCry, the 2017 ransomware that compromised, among others, the IT systems of the British National Health Service (NHS), the Kaseya attack spread in an automated, capillary way, reaching service providers and their end-users.
+Similarly to WannaCry, the 2017 ransomware that compromised, among others, the IT systems of the British National Health Service (NHS), the Kaseya attack spread in an automated, capillary way, reaching service providers and their end users.
 This means that hundreds of thousands of users can be infected almost instantly and with no human intervention.

 While any cyberattack impacts business continuity, ransomware are particularly pernicious for their ability to access sensitive information contained in customer databases, resource planning software and email.
 The risk is not only that business operations will be disrupted, but that confidential information such as banking details or intellectual property might enter the public domain, with serious legal repercussions on the victims.